The Three-Protocol Stack for Agent Intelligence

 Infrastructure layers are important, but historically marketplaces capture the most value in ecosystems.
 FleetPrompt is positioned as the capability marketplace for the [&] ecosystem: install capabilities as versioned ampersand.json packages.

 This thesis received explosive validation in 2026.
-The agent skills marketplace category went from non-existent to 160,000+ indexed packages — a pace that took npm a decade.
-Smithery now indexes 100K+ MCP tools.
-The MCP ecosystem has grown to 10,000+ active public servers.
+The agent skills marketplace category went from non-existent to 350,000+ skills indexed across eight marketplaces by mid-2026 — a pace that took npm a decade.
+The MCP ecosystem has grown to 15,000+ public servers (PulseMCP), with ~9,600 in the Linux Foundation registry and ~7,300 on Smithery.

 Marketplace Skills/Servers Installs Launched